-Disciplinary sanctions will not be made part of the student’s permanent academic record but will become part of the student’s confidential record.
-Cases involving the imposition of sanctions, College suspension, or College expulsion will be expunged from the student’s confidential record seven (7) years after final disposition of the case or seven (7) years after the student has either graduated, transferred, not attended, or enrolled in classes, whichever occurs first.
+Disciplinary sanctions will be made part of the student’s permanent educational record and will be housed in the student’s disciplinary file.
+Cases involving the imposition of sanctions will be expunged from the student’s confidential record seven (7) years after final disposition of the case.
+Cases involving suspension or expulsion will be retained indefinitely.

 This is a written warning that the same conduct or other conduct in violation of this policy during that student’s enrollment at the College may result in additional discipline.